Data-Wise/spacemacs-rstats/guides/spacemacs-learning/README.md

 ## 📝 Note

-These materials are designed for R developers using emacs-r-devkit who want to master Spacemacs and Vim-style modal editing.
+These materials are designed for R developers using spacemacs-rstats who want to master Spacemacs and Vim-style modal editing.

 **Ready to start?** Open `00-EMACS-BASICS.md` now! 👉